McMasterRS/lm_agile-development/github-agile.md

 # Bug Fix Title

 ### Issue Description
-Describe the issue here.
+- Describe the issue here.

 ### Steps to Reproduce
-Provide a step-by-step guide to reproducing the issue.
+- Provide a step-by-step guide to reproducing the issue.

 ### Expected Behavior
-Describe the expected behavior here.
+- Describe the expected behavior here.

 ### Solution/Fix Description
-Describe what approaches are taken to fix/mitigate the issue.
+-Describe what approaches are taken to fix/mitigate the issue.

 ### Test Cases
-Detail the test cases you used.
+- [ ] Detail the test cases you used.
+- [ ] Make use of checkboxes to help the developers who is doing the testing keep track of their progress

 ### Additional Information
-Describe the addition changes/steps you took, for example the SQL commands used for adding a column in database table.
+- Describe the addition changes/steps you took, for example the SQL commands used for adding a column in database table.

 ```